nickthorpe71/grokking-simplicity-summary/README.md

 ```
 It's a small change but in more complex scenarios it helps make sure things happen according to your design instead of unexpected times.

 Implicit outputs limit when you can call the function as well.
 You can only call the function if you want that output to happen.
 What if you don’t want to output to the DOM at that time?
-What if you need the result, but put somewhere else?
+What if you need the result, but put it somewhere else?

 This function has an explicit input but an implicit output:
 ```js